BoraComert/Bora-DSA210-Project/README.md

 ## Data Analysis Plan

+1. - Weather data's will be requested from weather api and arranged into a dataset.

-1. - A daily weather quality score will be generated from weather data.
+2. - A daily weather quality score will be generated from weather data.

-2. - Monthly foreign visitor numbers will be compared to see if a pattern exists.
+3. - Monthly foreign visitor numbers will be compared to see if a pattern exists.

-3. - Nationalities of the the foreign visitor will be compared if a pattern exists.
+4. - Nationalities of the the foreign visitor will be compared if a pattern exists.